clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/telemetry-enable.rst

 ``telemetrics`` software bundle.

 .. note::
-	The telemetry functionality adheres to `Intel’s privacy policies`_ regarding the collection and use of :abbr:`PII (Personally Identifiable Information)` and is open source.
+   The telemetry functionality adheres to `Intel's privacy policies`_ regarding the collection and use of :abbr:`PII (Personally Identifiable Information)` and is open source.
 Specifically, no intentionally identifiable information about the user or system owner is collected.

 End users may enable or disable the telemetry component of |CL| or even redirect where the records go if they wish to collect records for themselves.